 “I am not a professional chef, I just have a great passion for life, food, cooking, and gardening.
 I believe it all started watching my late grandma in Indonesia using seasonal, fresh ingredients to cook us incredibly delicious food.
 If there were any leftovers, the next day she would come up with a totally different yet amazing dish.
 The way she cleverly used her seasonal homegrown vegetables to the max fascinated me.
 She is definitely the main source of my inspiration.

-I started to really cook a lot when I was studying at the University in Pretoria, South Africa – I could not live only on instant noodles and scramble eggs!
+I started to really cook a lot when I was studying at the University in Pretoria, South Africa – I could not live only on instant noodles and scrambled eggs!
 And that cooking passion still lives on now.
-My father was a diplomat and we lived in different parts of the world such as Europe, Asia and Africa which has also influenced the way I develop my unique recipes, often prepared in unusual ways.
+My father was a diplomat and we lived in different parts of the world such as Europe, Asia, and Africa which has also influenced the way I develop my unique recipes, often prepared in unusual ways.

 Cherish the fruits and vegetables of your own hard work and treat them as precious treasures to get the most from them.
 I really hope you enjoy my recipes in Scotland Grows magazine and eat well!”